jipolanco/NonuniformFFTs.jl/README.md

 See the [Performance
 benchmarks](https://jipolanco.github.io/NonuniformFFTs.jl/dev/benchmarks/)
-section of the documentation for details and more benchmarks.
+section of the documentation for details and benchmarks on different CPU and GPU platforms.